-Vignette Experiment 2 provides a third test of Hypothesis 1 and Hypothesis 3 via a straight-forward OLS regression.
+Vignette Experiment 2 provides a third test of Hypotheses 1 and 3 via a straightforward ordinary least squares (OLS) regression.
 We regress the outcome Expected Public Goods Likelihood Scale on a dummy variable for money versus loan vote-buying offers.
-19 If Hypothesis 1 (Substitutes) holds, the intercept should be negative, as should the sum of the intercept and the coefficient for offering money.
+If Hypothesis 1 (Substitutes) holds, the intercept should be negative as should the sum of the intercept and the coefficient for offering money.
 We do not have a prior expectation about whether the coefficient for money will be positive or negative.